 - Home inspection & processing: 5-10 days

 Once everyone agrees to the deal, the home inspection begins.
 This gives you an opportunity to ensure that the property doesn’t have any defects that you don’t know about.
-During this same period, your lender will begin the formal processing of your loan application.
+During this same period, your lender will begin the formal processing of your application.
 You’ll likely be asked to provide additional documentation such as pay stubs, tax filings, bank statements, and anything else that shows your incomes and debts.

 - Appraisal & title search: 7-21 days